 - 2 tablespoons unflavoured coconut oil

-Slice the tofu widthwise into paper-thin strips.
+- To make the tofu bacon, slice the tofu widthwise into paper-thin strips.
 In a 8 x 11.5 dish, mix together nutritional yeast, oil, water, maple syrup, tamari, salt, liquid smoke, onion and garlic powder.
 Carefully lay tofu slices in marinade, coating both sides.
 Cover and let marinate for at least 1 hour, or place in fridge overnight.
 Be careful not to move the tofu around too much as it tears easily.